Feeding the Hungry

 Church gardens are used to benefit widows in the community

-With both protein and cash in short supply in Zimbabwe, several of our investments are designed to develop livestock operations.
-Goals are to improve nutrition, provide a source of income, and provide a long-term funding source to benefit other Noah’s FARM development projects in the country.
+With both protein and cash in short supply in Zimbabwe, several of our investments are designed to develop chicken operations.
+Goals are to provide a source of income and future nutritional needs for families.

 FEEDING